devYaoYH/CodinGame_WdevW/README.md

 <img src="https://forum.codingame.com/uploads/default/original/3X/7/9/79301e7ebd57289cfc75baaf3c8f5d30b23b86d8.PNG" width="519" height="263">

 So in the above image, enemy was at (3, 6) then moved to (2, 7) and build at (1, 7).
-Pardon the turtle resting in the corner...she's tired from drawing all those squares...
+Pardon the turtle resting in the corner, she's tired from drawing all those squares...

 - **Green** are the cells the enemy needs to be to build at (1, 7).
 - **Red** are possible positions the enemy could've moved to from possible locations tracked the previous turn.